dionnecargy/PvSeroApp/README.md

 >[!CAUTION]
->The classification feature for this application is currently out of order.
+>The .pdf and .zip download features for this QC component of this application is currently out of order.